lucascprazeres/task-tracker-cli/README.md

 # Task Tracker

-Track your tasks via terminal
+Track your tasks via terminal.
+This is my solution for the [first challenge](https://roadmap.sh/projects/task-tracker) of the backend developer roadmap!

 ## How to use?